Shoulder Bursitis & Impingement - Diagnosis & Treatment in Adelaide

 Acromial Spur

-Shoulder Bursitis Treatment
+Shoulder Bursitis Treatment Options in Adelaide

 The majority of shoulder impingement (around 80%) can be effectively treated without surgery.
 Everyone’s shoulder and expectations are different, so there is no one thing that works best.
 Treatment should be tailored to your specific needs.
 Broadly, the best way to treat shoulder impingement is to combine treatments.
 Research has shown that when you use different treatment modalities concurrently, the benefits are much larger than just sticking to one thing.
 Some of the options are outlined below:

-Rest and activity modification:
+Rest and activity modification

 This is a good starting point.
 Avoiding or modifying activities that worsen your pain can help you to manage your symptoms temporarily.
 You may find that wearing a shoulder sling can help.

-Pain management:
+Pain management

 Physiotherapy can help to strengthen and regain function.
 A dedicated physiotherapist would usually work with you by targeting the five pillars of shoulder rehabilitation: (1) Heating and/or cooling, (2) Massage and manual therapy, (3) Range of motion work, (4) Flexibility as well as stretching and (5) strengthening.
 Your physiotherapist may also suggest shoulder taping, which could help you to restore normal shoulder dynamics.

-Acupuncture/ Dry Needling:
+Acupuncture/ Dry Needling

 Some patients may see benefit from acupuncture.
 The main therapeutic effect from this is from activation of sensory receptors.
 This can stimulate your central nervous system to naturally produce pain killers (endogenous opioid peptides), leading to reduction of pain.